bbc/wormhole-credentials-provider/README.md

 Credentials provider for the AWS SDK which will fallback to the wormhole where no other credentials are available.

+## This is in ALPHA and may have a few issues to iron out!

 ## usage

 add to project (not actually published yet!)